Rexzy62/BismuthMacroBetaBranch/README.md

 ### > ⚠️ This is a **BETA** branch and may contain unstable or untested features.

-- New Untested / Unstable Featured
+- New Untested / Unstable Features
 - Unfinished Things / Cut Corners
 - Experimental AHK logic
 - Refined slot validation